JeffAbrahamson/hosts/starshine/README.md

 I start dunst against my config to get decent font size.
 I install my dunst config from `dotfiles/i3`.
 It installs to `$HOME/.config/dunst/dunstrc`.

+# Apps

+* Log in to firefox (firefox sync).
+Tell srd of new password.

 # Things left to sort